dm4sec/hwservice_sec/case_study/huaweiAI/startModelFromMem2_README.md

 ```
 This means our fuzzer works and trigger the first error, but the following error indicates the `_hidl_startModelFromMem2` method depends on the previous steps.
 So that the replay strategy can't be applied to this scenario.
 There are 2 solutions for this problem.
 One is that we play the pre-steps, and the other one is that we modify the code to load the model over and over.
 We use the later one to simplified the process.
-To do so, we write a clean version of `ai_fuzzer.js`.
+To do so, we also write a clean version of `startModelFromMem2.js`.
 **NOTE**: The output of logcat also indicates that we should fuzz the Peekhole one unit per time.

+##4.
+Fuzz result
-Ok, It took us a few days to reach here, now, let's roll!
+Ok, It took us a few days to reach here, now, let's roll! \
+After one whole night, I found nothing.
+After that I cross checked the [IMOD](https://bio3d.colorado.edu/imod/), [Imod ASCII File Format](https://bio3d.colorado.edu/imod/doc/asciispec.html), [IMOD Binary File Format](https://bio3d.colorado.edu/imod/doc/binspec.html) and found that I need to turn to another target.